kevintruong/til/Dining-Philosphers.md

 Let's run through the deadlock condition again.
 Everyone tries to pick up their lower number fork first.
 Philosopher 1 gets fork 1, Philosopher 2 gets fork 2, and so on until we get to Philosopher n.
 They have to choose between fork 1 and n. fork 1 is already held up by philosopher 1, so they can't pick up that fork, meaning he won't pick up fork n.
 We have broken circular wait!
 Meaning deadlock isn't possible.

-- Again priority is given to the processes who have already eaten.

 ### Problems:
 - Again, needs to know the number of resources
 - Prioritizes philosopher who have already eaten